OpenDataology/website/content/en/docs/external-add-ons/fairing/install-fairing.md

     Python](https://www.python.org/downloads/) from the Python Software
     Foundation.

-1. Use virtualenv to create a virtual environment to install Kubeflow Fairing in.
+1. Use virtualenv to create a virtual environment to install OpenDataology Fairing in.
 To check if you have virtualenv installed, run the following command: